AchuZ-235/R_P_S/README.md

-# R_P_S
+# R-P-S

-R_P_S is the python version of the popular Rock Paper Scissors game we as kids used to play in childhood
+R-P-S is the python version of the popular Rock Paper Scissors game we as kids used to play in childhood